SomeAspy/AI-slop/README.md

 ### How to use it

-`RW402B-Linux-Driver/rastertorw402b` is built using `gcc -o rastertorw402b rastertorw402b.c -lcups -lcupsimage`.
+1. Build `RW402B-Linux-Driver/rastertorw402b.c` using `gcc -o rastertorw402b rastertorw402b.c -lcups -lcupsimage`

-1. Save `RW402B-Linux-Driver/rastertorw402b` to `/usr/lib/cups/filter/rastertorw402b`
+2. Save `RW402B-Linux-Driver/rastertorw402b` to `/usr/lib/cups/filter/rastertorw402b`
-2. Make the saved file executable (`chmod +x`)
+3. Make the saved file executable (`chmod +x`)
-3. Add the printer via USB using your favorite CUPS printer manager, and use `RW402B-Linux-Driver/Munbyn-RW402B-linux.ppd` as the PPD.
+4. Add the printer via USB using your favorite CUPS printer manager, and use `RW402B-Linux-Driver/Munbyn-RW402B-linux.ppd` as the PPD.